NOTE: For historical information on the 2011 Ranked Voting Saint Paul election click here

 Candidates win the election by getting an absolute majority of the first choice votes cast for the office: 50% + 1.
 The first choice votes will be counted by voting equipment at each polling place.
 On election night, the vote totals will be available online at www.rcelections.org.

-If no candidate gets a majority of first choice votes on election night, counting will resume on Monday, November 14.
+If no candidate gets a majority of first choice votes on election night, counting will resume on Saturday, November 9 for Mayor and Monday, November 11 for Ward 1 Council Member.

 The counting and reallocation continues in rounds until a candidate achieves a majority of votes.
 If only two candidates remain and neither has achieved a majority of votes cast, then the candidate with the most votes is the winner.